I speak with parents of preschoolers all the time.

 4. Can your child’s speech be understood?

 Your child should be able to speak in simple sentences of three to five words and be able to describe an activity or event that recently happened.
 If you think there is a problem, then speak with your pediatrician.
-If there isn’t a problem, perhaps your child hasn’t had enough opportunity to verbalize.

 5. Does your child follow directions?